Lewisham Adult Safeguarding Pathway

 Where such concerns are raised about someone who works with adults with care and support needs, it will be necessary for the employer (or student body or voluntary organisation) to assess any potential risk to adults with care and support needs who use their services, and, if necessary, to take action to safeguard those adults.

-If the allegation and the circumstances of it matches the criteria outlined above, then the guidance for submitting a Safeguarding Concern to the Local Authority should be followed.
-The guidance for the Local Authority in conducting Safeguarding Enquiries (on the following pathway pages) outline the possible outcomes that may be relevant in such cases.
+If the allegation and the circumstances of it matches the criteria outlined in this pathway, then the guidance for submitting a Safeguarding Concern to the Local Authority should be followed.
+The guidance for the Local Authority in conducting Safeguarding Enquiries (on the following pages) outline the possible outcomes that may be relevant in such cases.

 Whilst the focus of safeguarding adults work is to safeguard one or more identified adults with care and support needs (adult at risk), there are occasions when incidents are reported that do not involve an adult at risk, but indicate, nevertheless, that a risk may be posed to adults at risk by a person in a position of trust.